pmartinolli/OtSoCG/README.md

 * Commments and collaborations are welcomed at / Commentaires et collaborations bienvenus : pascal.umontreal [at] gmail.com

 * How to cite the project in your academic work :
 > Martinolli, Pascal.
-2019. « On the Shoulders of Cloud Giants: citation practices in the tabletop role-playing game publishing industry. » Dataset and R language code. https://github.com/pmartinolli/OtSoCG
+2019. « On the Shoulders of Cloud Giants: citation practices in the tabletop role-playing game publishing. » Dataset and R language code. https://github.com/pmartinolli/OtSoCG

 \
 \